fedbiomed/fedbiomed/README.md

 Select:
 ```

 Default models can not be removed using fedbiomed CLI.
 They should be removed from the `envs/common/default_models` directory.
-After restarting the node, deleted model files will be also removed from the `Models` table of the node DB.
+After restarting the node, deleted model files will be also removed from the `TrainingPlans` table of the node DB.

 #### Updating Registered model